salesforce/OmniXAI/docs/omnixai.rst

   model can consume.

 - :py:mod:`omnixai.explainers`: This is the main package in the library, which contains all the supported explainers.
-  The explainers are categorized into four groups:
+  The explainers are categorized into the following groups:

   - :py:mod:`omnixai.explainers.data`: It is for data exploration/analysis, including feature correlation analysis, feature imbalance analysis, feature selection, etc.
+  - :py:mod:`omnixai.explainers.prediction`: It computes the performance metrics for classification and regression tasks.
   - :py:mod:`omnixai.explainers.tabular`: It contains the explainers for tabular data, e.g., global explanations such as PDP, local explanations such as LIME, SHAP, MACE.
   - :py:mod:`omnixai.explainers.vision`: It contains the explainers for vision tasks, e.g., integrated-gradient,